phac-nml/staramr/README.md

 staramr
 ```

-Due to the way I package the ResFinder/PointFinder/PlasmidFinder databases, the development code will not come with a default database.
+Due to the way we packaged the ResFinder/PointFinder/PlasmidFinder databases, the development code will not come with a default database.
 You must first build the database before usage.
 E.g.

 ```
 staramr db restore-default